 What is WCAG 3.0?

 WCAG 3.0 is the future version of the Web Content Accessibility Guidelines (WCAG).
-The current version is WCAG 2.1, with a slightly modified version WCAG 2.2 mooted to launch in after October 2023.
+The current version is WCAG 2.2 which launched in October 2023.
 The Guidelines emerged from the World Wide Web Consortium (W3C)’s Web Accessibility Initiative.
 This was set up in 1999 to democratise the web, off the back of W3C’s work to ensure HTML pages (the building block for all websites) are globally compatible.
 The WCAG are critical to any organisation wanting (or legally required, in the case of the UK public sector) to make its web content accessible to all types of people regardless of their digital skills and (dis)ability.
 The WCAG are periodically updated to reflect changes in technology and design thinking.

 Why has WCAG 3.0 been developed?